 and, hence, the total gain is The expected gain can then be derived by noting that the $k$th moment of a log-normally distributed random variable $X$ with $\log(X) \sim \mathcal{N}\Big(\big(\mu - \frac{\sigma ^2}{2}\big)t, \ \ \sigma^2 t\Big)$ is given by

 Using this result, it can be shown that

-As the expected gain function under GBM, (\ref{Eg}), is of the same form as the gain function under deterministic price evolution, (\ref{ComboEq}), with $q(t) = e^{\mu t}$.
-Theorem 1 follows immediately and, hence, positive expected gain follows when $(1 - \alpha) \mu \ge 0$.
-Similarly, Theorem 2 applies so that the expected gain increases in $K$ and $\beta$.
+The expected gain function under GBM, (\ref{Eg}), is of the same form as that for deterministic price evolution, (\ref{ComboEq}), with $q(t) = e^{\mu t}$.
+Thus, Theorem 1 follows immediately and, hence, positive expected gain follows when $(1 - \alpha) \mu \ge 0$.
+Similarly, Theorem 2 applies so that the (\eqref{Eg}) increases in $K$ and $\beta$.